WhileBug/WhileBug.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm WhileBug(Peiran Wang, 王沛然), a student who is interested and serve as 'oxen and horse'('牛马',🤪) in Blockchain/System/Networking/PLSE.
+I'm WhileBug(Peiran Wang, 王沛然), a student who is interested in System/Networking/PLSE/LLM/Dataset Distillation.
 I am pursuing master degree in cybersecurity in Tsinghua University.
 I graduated from Sichuan University in Cybersecurity Talented Class in 2022.
 During my undergraduate, I got National Scholarship, and got GPA of 3.92.

 I organize [SCU-Leap-Manual](https://scu-cs-runner.github.io/SurviveSCUManual/) for CS/SE/Cybersecurity students in SCU, if you want to join us, please drop me an email😁.